4oddy/social_network/README.md

 # social_network

-This is my very big project written on django4
+This is my very big project written on django4 (and it is still in development)

 # how to start